MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 7. Santa estimates that overall it costs about £15 to make a toy, but Mrs Claus thinks it's more.
 Calculate the correct value.

-8. For each surname, display how many children there are with that surname.
+8. For each surname, display how many children have that surname.

 9. Display how many children have been naughty or nice.